 Flywire’s competitors in the education space are largely in house legacy systems and legacy cross border payment systems like Western Union’s GlobalPay (NYSE: WU) along with many next generation B2B payment providers like Bill.com (NYSE: BILL) or Coupa Software (NASDAQ: COUP).

-As you can see below, Flywire's revenue growth has been exceptional over the last year, growing from quarterly revenue of $36.9 million, to $56.5 million.
+As you can see below, Flywire's revenue growth has been impressive over the last two years, growing from quarterly revenue of $42 million in Q3 FY2020, to $95.2 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Flywire's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 61.4% in Q2.
+Flywire's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 66.1% in Q3.

-That means that for every $1 in revenue the company had $0.61 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.
+That means that for every $1 in revenue the company had $0.66 left to spend on developing new products, marketing & sales and the general administrative overhead.
+While it improved significantly from the previous quarter this would still be considered a low gross margin for a SaaS company and we would like to see the improvements continue.

 Cash Is King

 If you follow StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Flywire burned through $12.7 million in Q2, increasing the cash burn year on year.
+Flywire burned through $1.88 million in Q3, with cash flow turning negative year on year.

-Flywire has burned through $3.56 million in cash over the last twelve months, resulting in a negative 1.48% free cash flow margin.
-This below average FCF margin is a result of Flywire's need to invest in the business to continue penetrating its market.
+Flywire has burned through $42.2 million in cash over the last twelve months, a negative 15.7% free cash flow margin.
+This low FCF margin is a result of Flywire's need to still heavily invest in the business.

-We were impressed by how strongly Flywire outperformed analysts’ revenue expectations this quarter.
+We were very impressed by the strong improvements in Flywire’s gross margin this quarter.
 And we were also glad that the revenue guidance for the next quarter exceeded analysts' expectations.
-On the other hand, there was a deterioration in gross margin.
-Zooming out, we think this was a fantastic quarter that should have shareholders cheering.
-The company is flat on the results and currently trades at $23.62 per share.
+Zooming out, we think this was a good quarter that could have shareholders cheering.
+The company is flat on the results and currently trades at $18.09 per share.

 Is Now The Time?

 Flywire may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
-Although Flywire is not a bad business, it probably wouldn't be one of our picks.
+We cheer for everyone who is making the lives of others easier through technology, but in case of Flywire we will be cheering from the sidelines.
 Its revenue growth has been exceptional, though we don't expect it to maintain historical growth rates.
-But while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.
+But while its very efficient customer acquisition hints at the potential for strong profitability, the downside is that its gross margins show its business model is much less lucrative than the best software businesses and its growth is coming at a cost of significant cash burn.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.